 The three parts of a complete breath

 There are three parts of a Yoga Complete Breath.
-Unless you specifically develop all three aspects in the correct order, you are most likely over-emphasizing one of the aspects to the detriment of optimal breathing health.
+Unless you specifically develop all three aspects in the correct order, you are most likely over-emphasizing one of the aspects to the detriment of optimal breathing mechanics.

 First is low breathing, which was covered in diaphragmatic breathing.

 The second aspect is middle breathing.
 This involves widening and slightly lifting the rib cage to fill the middle of the lungs.
-This part of the breathing cycle uses the intercostal muscles, the ones between the ribs.
+This part of the breathing cycle uses the internal intercostal muscles, the ones between the ribs.

 Any of the three of these phases of this deep breathing exercise can be used independently for inhalation but there are drawbacks to using any of these by themselves.
 Of the three, low breathing is the best, with the only drawback being that the lungs are not completely filled.
 Middle breathing is limited in that the intercostal muscles cannot create enough space to completely fill the lungs.

 Of the three portions, high breathing has the most drawbacks.
 Like the others, it is incomplete.
 However it has the additional negative that the primary muscles used for this portion of the breath are usually too tight in people anyway, especially in our current, computer oriented culture.
 Those three muscles being too tight is a primary cause of forward head posture.
 That in turn can lead to nerve entrapment through the neck bones and the scalenes themselves, can lead to tension headaches from shortened and tight sub-occipital muscles and a rounded upper back which will make deep breathing exercises even more difficult.
 Oh, and bad posture doesn’t look so good!